Search

 Applications should include CV, transcript, a brief letter of intent (please state the subject of your BA or Master’s thesis and your own research interests, and how they relate to Hagström’s research; as well as other relevant qualifications).
 Please also include samples of your previous work.

-For further information about the internship positions, please contact Linus Hagström at linus.hagstrom@fhs.se Applications should be sent by e-mail by October 31, 2025, and will be reviewed quickly thereafter.
-The process will be concluded by mid-November, or earlier.
+For further information about the internship positions, please contact Linus Hagström at linus.hagstrom@fhs.se Applications should be sent by e-mail by March 20, 2026, and will be reviewed quickly thereafter.
+The process will be concluded by early April.
+Successful applicant(s) can be subjected to a security screening.

 Share: